 Hyères, July 2014

-From snorkeling to free diving
+From snorkeling to freediving

 The beauty of free diving

-In April 2014, at the time of the release of his book Depths, I had the pleasure of interviewing him for the evening edition digitalOuest-France.
-To read at the end of the link below:
+In April 2014, when his book came out Depths, I had the pleasure of interviewing him for the evening edition digitalOuest-France.

-The theme of this film is the hallucinations caused by narcosis, the intoxication of the depths that divers can go underwater...
-The bias is still very aesthetic, but in a more psychedelic vein and a little scary ...
+The theme of this film is the hallucinations caused by narcosis, this intoxication of the depths that divers feel when they are able to go very far underwater...
+The bias is again very aesthetic, but in a more psychedelic and slightly scary vein...

 Guillaume Néry also participated in a film in the mexican cenotes.
-I find the atmosphere and the games of light that fascinated me so much for my own images.
+I find there the atmosphere and the play of light which so fascinated me for my own images.